 In December 2018, the Standing Committee of the National People's Congress of PRC published the Draft Foreign Investment Law (2018) for public comments.
 On March 15, 2019, the Foreign Investment Law was formally issued, which became effective on January 1, 2020.
-The Foreign Investment Law mainly focuses on foreign investment protection and foreign investment management.
+The Foreign Investment Law mainly focuses on foreign investment promotion, foreign investment protection and foreign investment management.
 Compared with the draft Foreign Investment Law (2015), the Foreign Investment Law does not mention concepts including "De facto control" and "controlling PRC companies by contracts or trusts," nor did it specify the regulation on controlling through contractual arrangements.

 However, since the Foreign Investment Law is relatively new, uncertainties still exist in relation to its interpretation and implementation.
 For example, the Foreign Investment Law of the PRC adds a catchall clause to the definition of "foreign investment" so that foreign investment, by its definition, includes "investments made by foreign investors in China through other means defined by other laws or administrative regulations or provisions promulgated by the State Council" without further elaboration on the meaning of "other means."
 It leaves leeway for future legislation promulgated by the State Council to provide for contractual arrangements as a form of foreign investment.
 The Implementing Regulation of the Foreign Investment Law Regulations, or the FIL Interpretations, adopted by the State Council on December 12, 2019 also did not provide further clarification for such "other means."
 In accordance with the FIL Interpretations, where a party concerned claims an investment agreement to be invalid on the basis that it is for investment in prohibited industries under the Negative List or it is for investment in restricted industries under the Negative List and violates the restrictions set out therein, the courts should support such claim.
 It leaves leeway for future legislations to be promulgated by competent PRC legislative institutions to provide for contractual arrangements as a form of foreign investment.
-The most updated Negative List, issued on December 27, 2021 and became effective on January 1, 2022, stipulates that any PRC domestic enterprise engaging in prohibited industries under the Negative List shall obtain the consent of the relevant competent PRC authorities for overseas listing, and the foreign investors shall not participate in the operation and management of such enterprise, and the shareholding percentage of the foreign investors in such enterprise shall be subject to the relevant administrative provisions of the PRC domestic securities investment by foreign investors.
-Such Negative List
+The most updated Negative List is shall obtain the consent of the relevant competent PRC authorities for overseas listing, and the foreign investors shall not participate in the operation and management of such enterprise, and the shareholding percentage of the foreign investors in such enterprise shall be subject to the relevant administrative provisions of the PRC domestic securities investment by foreign investors.
+Such Negative List does not further elaborate whether existing overseas listed enterprises like us will be subject to such requirements.
+The staff of the National Development and Reform C